Gort (The Day the Earth Stood Still): 2008 depiction

-The nature of Gort was almost completely altered in the 2008 remake.
-Gort's name was revised as an acronym assigned to the robot by the United States' military and scientists: G.O.R.T., which stands for "Genetically Organized Robotic Technology".
-The acronym is only used once.
-G.O.R.T. is significantly taller than Gort, being about twenty-eight feet tall as opposed to eight feet.
-Much like the original Gort, G.O.R.T does not speak.
-Unlike the original Gort, G.O.R.T. is on Earth specifically to save it from humanity: if the human race doesn't change its ecological destructiveness by a certain time, it will destroy humanity to save the Earth's biosphere.
-He is neutralized by Klaatu at the end of the film with a massive EMP that also shuts down all of humanity's electrical technology.
+The nature of Gort was altered in the 2008 remake of The Day the Earth Stood Still.
+Gort's name was revised to add an acronym, "Genetically organized robotic technology", assigned to it by United States military and scientists; the idea that the name is an acronym is only mentioned once.
+G.O.R.T. is much taller than Gort 28 ft vs. the original's 8 ft.
+As in the previous film but unlike the story, G.O.R.T. does not speak.
+Unlike the previous movie, G.O.R.T. arrives to save the Earth from humanity: if the human race does not change its ecological destructiveness by a certain time, the robot will destroy humanity to save the Earth's biosphere.
+G.O.R.T. is neutralized by Klaatu at the end of the film with a massive electromagnetic pulse (EMP).

-G.O.R.T. is made up of a vast swarm of microscopic insect-like devices that can self-replicate through the consumption of matter and energy: these nano-machines are capable of consuming any substance they touch, regardless of the hardness or density of the material being consumed, and can fly as well as crawl.
-These nanomachines can be used as a doomsday weapon, potentially consuming all material on a planet.
-In addition to this mode of attack, G.O.R.T. conceals a laser weapon under a visor-like slit in his "face", which can also be used to hack Unmanned aerial vehicles (such as General Atomics MQ-1 Predator drones).
+G.O.R.T. is composed of a vast swarm of microscopic insect-like devices that can replicate through the consumption of matter and energy.
+These nano-machines can consume any substance they touch and can crawl or fly.
+They can be used as a doomsday weapon, able to consume all material on a planet.
+In addition to this mode of attack, G.O.R.T. possesses a laser weapon under a visor-like slit in its "face", which can also be used to hack unmanned aerial vehicles (such as General Atomics MQ-1 Predator drones).
 It can also generate debilitating high-frequency sound and an electromagnetic field that disrupts all electrical devices in a wide radius.

-Unlike the 1951 version, this newer G.O.R.T. is an all-CGI effect, and has 5 digits on each hand, instead of the mitten-style hands of the 1951 robot; his feet, however, have no digits.
-Features such as the cuffs, belt, visor, and boots of the first Gort are gone.
-The 2008 G.O.R.T has a more simplistic overall surface design that in close-up appears to "move" due to its nanorobotic composition.
+Unlike the 1951 version, the 2008 G.O.R.T. is all computer-generated imagery (CGI), and has five digits on each hand, instead of the mitten-style hands of the 1951 robot; his feet, however, have no digits.
+Features such as the cuffs, belt, visor, and boots of the 1951 Gort are gone.
+The 2008 G.O.R.T. has a simpler overall surface design that in close-up appears to be in constant motion due to its nanorobotic composition.

-Comparing 1951 and 2008 performances
+Comparison

 Owen Gleiberman writes that "Gort isn't so lovey-dovey" in the remake; rather, "he's like a super-tall, obsidian Oscar statue wreaking havoc."
 At the insistence of Keanu Reeves, the phrase "Klaatu barada nikto" was included in the remake (Keanu says the words when Gort reacts to his shooting, although the words are very distorted).